 Comparisons: A very close relative is the Prairie or Larkspur Violet, V. pedatifida, where the leaves look very similar but the flower has a white patch on the throat of all the petals, the three lower petals have beards obscuring the orange-yellow stamen group, flowers are not fragrant, and the plant has cleistogamous flowers.

 Above: Beardless Bird's-foot Violet flower with the distinctive orange stamen cone above the white throat patch.
-Photo ©Merle R. Black, University of Wisconsin.
+Photo Merle R. Black, Wisconsin Flora.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

-Below: 1st photo - Some plants of V. pedata have the two upper petals a much darker shade of violet (photo ©Corey Raimond, University of Wisconsin, Steven's Point).
-The second photo shows the Prairie or Larkspur Violet, V. pedatifida, where all the petals have a white throat and the 3 lower petals are bearded (photo ©Christopher Noll, University of Wisconsin).
+Below - Comparison: 1st photo - Some plants of V. pedata have the two upper petals a much darker shade of violet (photo Corey Raimond, Wisconsin Flora).
+The second photo shows the Prairie or Larkspur Violet, V. pedatifida, where all the petals have a white throat and the 3 lower petals are bearded (photo Christopher Noll, Wisconsin Flora).

 Below: Typical leaf lobes.